OmniBrew/sw5e-data/data/powers/improved-restoration.md

   - castingTime:
       length: 1
       unit: action
+    attack:
+      type: ranged
+      wp: power
+      proficient: True
+    dc: false
+    damage:
+      - dieCount: 0
+        dieType: 0
+        type: unknown
     duration:
-      length: Instantaneous
+      length: 0
-      unit:
+      unit: instant
     range:
       short: Touch
-    concentration: False
+    concentration: false
 ---
 You imbue a creature you touch with positive energy to undo a debilitating effect.
 You can reduce the target's exhaustion level by one, or end one of the following effects on the target:
-One effect that charmed the target.
+- One effect that charmed the target.
-One curse, including the target's attunement to a cursed item.
+- One curse, including the target's attunement to a cursed item.
-Any reduction to one of the target's ability scores.
+- Any reduction to one of the target's ability scores.
-One effect reducing the target's hit point maximum.
+- One effect reducing the target's hit point maximum.